 Sex isn’t conquest.

 Again, pop culture will lead you astray, especially when it comes to sex.
-You won’t be any more of a man if you sleep with lots of girls, but you will have a much bigger chance of getting one pregnant or picking up an STD along the way.
+You won’t be any more of a man if you sleep with lots of girls, but you will have a much bigger chance of getting one pregnant or picking up an STD along the way, and at such a young age the problem is that many don’t even know what do STDs feel like so they won’t know when they have it.
 I’m not saying you have to abstain or wait for marriage, but I am saying that you do need to consider that every girl is someone’s daughter or sister, and to respect them as you would your own sister.
 And for god’s sake, make sure you are prepared with some form of birth control.
 Being a teen dad isn’t so manly either.

 Anyone can imitate, but it takes a brave soul to think for himself.